Members of the Ninth Board of Directors

 Sustainability and Risk Management Committee Roles

-2. Assess the adequacy of the risk management framework.
+2. Review the adequacy of the risk management structure.

-3. Review early warning and response measures for significant risk management issues and supervise improvement mechanisms.
+3. Review early warning and response measures for major risk management issues and supervise the improvement mechanism.

 Method of Directors Election

 According to the Articles of Incorporation, directors (including independent directors) shall be elected according to the Candidate Nomination System.
-The professional qualifications and concurrent positions held, method of nomination and election, and other matters concerning independent directors shall be in compliance with applicable laws and regulations of the ROC Company Act and Securities and Exchange Act.
+The professional qualifications and concurrent positions held, method of nomination and election, and other matters concerning independent directors shall comply with applicable laws and regulations of the ROC Company Act and Securities and Exchange Act.

 Board diversity is important to Primax and phased targets have been set: The number of women or foreigners sitting on the Board must exceed 10% by 2021 (completed), exceed 20% between 2024 and 2027(completed), and exceed 30% between 2030 and 2033.

-Nine people sat on the Primax Board in 2024 including five independent directors (56%).
-Three of the independent directors have been in the position for fewer than 3 years, one independent director has been in position for 3 to 6 years and one independent director has been in the position for 3 to 9 years.
+Nine people sat on the Primax Board in 2025 including five independent directors (56%).
+Three of the independent directors have been in the position for fewer than 3 years and two independent director has been in the position for 6 to 9 years.
 There were seven male directors (78%) and two female directors (22%) on the board.
 Two directors were aged between 71 and 80 years of age (22%), six were aged between 61 to 70 years of age (67%), and one was aged between 51 and 60 years of age (11%).
 Board directors, therefore, come fro from different age groups and generational change is gradually taking place.

 In terms of the professional backgrounds of the directors: nine had experience in the industry and management (100%), four had experience in R&D (44%), six had backgrounds in marketing (67%), and two had financial experience (22%).
 In terms of the professional knowledge and skills required for directors, nine possessed the necessary knowledge and skills for leadership, decision-making, operations, and management (100%); seven of them had knowledge and skills of risk management (78%); five had an IT background (56%); five had financial and accounting backgrounds (56%), and one had legal knowledge and skills (11%).